 Don’t make the mistake of taking a one-size-fits-all approach.

-Virality has a different meaning on Facebook, Twitter, LinkedIn and other social media platforms.
+Virality has a different meaning on Facebook, Twitter, LinkedIn and other social network platforms.

-The most popular headlines are different for every social network.
+The most popular blog headlines are different for every social network.

 And the common words in viral headlines for each network are also different.

-By now, you must be convinced that successful blogs rely heavily on their article headlines.
+By now, you must be convinced that a successful blog post relies heavily on it’s post title.

-So, would you be interested in proven strategies that fuel sharing on different social media platforms?
+So, would you be interested in proven strategies that fuel sharing on different social network platforms?